cirosantilli/x86-assembly-cheat/README.md

-#Assembler Cheatsheet
+#Assembly Cheat

-Assembler scripts and cheatsheets.
+Assembly information and cheatsheets.

 Topics not covered here:

--   OS specific such as linux sytem calls.
+-   OS specific such as Linux system calls.

-	Search for those under their own plaftorm (ex: a linux repo)
+	Search for those under their own plaftorm (e.g.: a linux repo)

 -   Compiler specific topics which cannot be done in a portable way such as inline assembly (assembly in the middle of c code).

 	Look for this info under extensions for each compiler.

-The focus for now is x86, but I'd love to get my hands on some other architecture ot try it out.
+This repository contains mostly x86 information now, but I'd love to try out other architectures.

 ##Sources